Blog Best Practices: Securing Data at Rest, in Use, and in Motion

 Data at Rest

-Data is considered to be “at rest” when it is stored on a hard drive.
+Data is considered to be “at rest” when it is stored on a non-volatile storage medium, such as a hard drive, solid-state drive, or in cloud storage.
 In this relatively secure state, sensitive information such as Personal Identifiable Information (PII), Personal Health Information (PHI), and otherwise confidential enterprise data is primarily protected by conventional, perimeter-based defenses such as firewalls and anti-virus programs.
 However, these barriers are not impenetrable, and a data breach is still possible.
-Organizations need additional layers of defense to protect sensitive data from intruders in the event that the network is compromised.
+Organizations need additional security measures to protect sensitive data from intruders in the event that the network is compromised.

-Encrypting hard drives is one of the best, most effective ways to ensure the security of your enterprise’s data while at rest.
+Encrypting hard drives is one of the best, most effective security measures to ensure the safety of your enterprise’s data at rest.
 In the event of a data breach, your data will be rendered unreadable to cybercriminals, making it worthless.
-There are other steps you can take that also help, such as storing individual data elements in separate locations.
+There are other steps you can take that also help, such as implementing access controls and storing individual data elements in separate locations.
 This extra step greatly decreases the likelihood of attackers gaining enough information to commit fraud or other crimes.
-One way in which DataMotion mitigates risk in this area is through our zero-trust security approach, which goes beyond perimeter protection, offering high-level data security from the inside out.
+One way in which DataMotion mitigates the risk of data leakage is through our zero-trust security approach, which goes beyond perimeter protection, offering high-level data security from the inside out.

 Data in Use

-We just spoke to the importance of strong data security measures, such as data encryption, when sensitive information is at rest.
-But data in use is especially vulnerable to theft, and therefore requires additional security protocols.
+We just spoke to the importance of securing sensitive data when it is at rest, often through data security measures like encryption.
+However, data in use is especially vulnerable to theft, and therefore requires additional security protocols.
 This is because, by the “in use” definition, the data must be accessible to those who need it.
 The greater the number of people and devices that have access to the data, the greater the risk that it will end up in the wrong hands.

 There are two major keys to securing data while in use.
 The first is to control access as tightly as possible.
-Not everyone in your enterprise will need access to every piece of data, and there should be data permissions and protocols in place.
+Not everyone in your enterprise will need access to every piece of data, and there should be data privacy permissions and protocols in place.
+Data Loss Prevention (DLP) solutions can also help enforce policies on how data in use can be handled.
 The second key is to incorporate some type of authentication to ensure that users are who they say they are and aren’t hiding behind stolen identities.
-This is known as multi-factor authentication (MFA) and can include one small extra step, such as a verification code being sent to an email address or a phone.
-This small step can be a giant leap toward improved data security.
+While multi-factor authentication (MFA) is now standard practice, leading organizations are adopting continuous authentication and adaptive access controls to detect risks throughout a session – not just at login.

 Organizations also need to be able to easily track and report relevant information so they can detect suspicious activity, diagnose potential threats, and proactively improve security.
 For example, an account being disabled due to a certain number of failed login attempts could be a warning sign that a system is under attack.